Shuttle Tickets Only $10 Per Person in September and October. Tickets Must Be Reserved The Night Before By 8pm

 The Emerald Pools hike offers hikers the opportunity to experience the splendor of Zion National Park firsthand, with lush landscapes and serene waterfalls that will leave you breathless.
 Whether you’re a seasoned hiker or a novice adventurer, this scenic trek promises an unforgettable journey through one of Utah’s most iconic landscapes.
 If you are looking for other amazing guides on Zions most popular hikes make sure to check out our other articles on Angels Landing and The Subway.

-Planning the Perfect Weekend Getaway to Zion
+How to Plan the Perfect Romantic Getaway to Zion

 Zion National Park Glamping